The everlasting Botanic Age

 The Stone Age.
 The Bronze Age.
 The Iron Age.
 Life back then was hard, literally.
 We think of these time periods in relation to the hard, resilient materials that tools and weapons were made out of.
 We're obsessed with tools, in archaeology and in the way we assess the intelligence of other species.
 We've created a narrative about how we progressed from primordial swamp to megacities and it involves some key periods where we made rapid progress because we started picking things up and using them.
 And our obsession with tools has nothing on our obsession with weapons.

-Of course, archaeology is an enormous field and there are researchers working on all sorts of topic.
-There's a lot of nuance in archaeological discourse within the discipline.
-But if you look at what is taught in schools, or what's in introductory and accessible books about prehistory, or if you ask a random person on the street what the most important or most widely used material of the stone, bronze, or iron ages was, you'll almost certainly leave with the impression that the most widely used material was stone, bronze, or iron (as applicable).
+Of course, archaeology is an enormous field and there are researchers working on all sorts of topics.
+There's a lot of nuance in archaeological discourse.
+But if you look at what's taught in schools, or what's in introductory and accessible books about prehistory, or if you ask a random person on the street what the most important or most widely used material of the stone, bronze, or iron ages was, you'll almost certainly leave with the impression that the most widely used material was stone, bronze, or iron (as applicable).
 It's this contribution - the influence on public perception of general ideas about prehistory - that in my view is the strongest public output of archaeology.
 This matters, because stories we tell ourselves about our origins have enormous effects on how we think about things today, not only things like gender roles, but also our relationship with the natural world.

 Share with your friends